-Up next: Edmond Hamilton’s “What’s It Like Out There?”
-(1952) in the December 1952 issue Thrilling Wonder Stories, ed.
-Samuel Hines
+Up next: Edmond Hamilton’s “What’s It Like Out There?” in Thrilling Wonder Stories, ed.
+Samuel Hines (December 1952).

 Walter M. Miller, Jr. (1923-1996), best known for his Hugo-winning fix-up novel A Canticle for Leibowitz (1959), wrote a fascinating range of short fictions between 1951-1957.
 I’ve previously reviewed a handful in The View From the Stars (1965).
 However, “Death of a Spaceman” (1954), a complex exploration of death and the delusions we tell ourselves and ones we love, might be the best of his I’ve read yet.

 Retired spacer Old Donegal (“Donny”) lies in his bed dying of cancer: his family “had all known it was coming, and they had watched it come” (7).
 In his rundown house with his long-suffering wife Martha at his side, he waits for the inevitable release with his magnasoles on his shriveled feet propped up on his bedframe.

 Slice-of-Life Realities and The “Real” World Out There

 “‘Did you like horror movies when you were a kid?’ asked the psych.
 And you’d damn well better answer ‘yes,’ if you want to go to space” (17).